December 29, 2010

 PROYECTOR 2010

-Zoran Poposki is featured in the 3rd international videoart festival PROYECTOR 2010, a the Espacio Menosuno in Madrid, Spain, on 9 July 2010.
+PROYECTOR 2010, a the Espacio Menosuno in Madrid, Spain, on 9 July 2010.
 Curated by Mario Gutierrez Cru, the 2010 PROJECTOR festival's intention is to present a small but varied sample of national and international video art, by inviting several curators to present their latest projects and organizing a cycle of round tables where the artists will also exhibit and discuss their work.

-Poposki is represented with Different (video performance, 2009), a work that explores the limits of identity and difference.
+Different (video performance, 2009), a work that explores the limits of identity and difference.

-The selection for the festival was made by Ivana Vaseva and Jovanka Popova, as part of the DVD-Project, an international project for videoart organized by Stichting Idee-fixe (Holland) with the aim to show emergent and experiental videoart and to create a democratic and accessible platform mostly for young artists.
+DVD-Project, an international project for videoart organized by Stichting Idee-fixe (Holland) with the aim to show emergent and experiental videoart and to create a democratic and accessible platform mostly for young artists.

 May 26, 2010